BS Allied Health Technology (Radiologic Technology concentration)

 Radiologic Technologists perform a variety of diagnostic and therapeutic services within the healthcare industry and may find employment in hospitals, clinics, and imaging centers.
 All programs prepare students to perform traditional X-rays, and some may also prepare students to perform bone densitometry and inject contrast media.
 Additional post-certificate training is required for more advanced imaging technologies such as magnetic resonance imaging (MRI) or computed tomography (CT) scans.

 A bachelor of science in Radiologic Technology requires students to complete 96 credits at Fairleigh Dickinson University prior to enrollment and successful completion of an accredited JRCERT (Joint Review Committee in Education in Radiologic Technology) hospital certificate program.
-These programs are independent of Fairleigh Dickinson University, and there is no automatic or guaranteed acceptance.
+These programs are listed below and are independent of Fairleigh Dickinson University, and there is no automatic or guaranteed acceptance.

 Students in this program are required to maintain a 2.33 GPA in all the major classes.